maxlindmark/maxlindmark/content/author/admin/_index.md

 My name is Max Lindmark and I am a postdoc at the Institute of Marine Research, Swedish University of Agricultural Sciences.
 I have a broad interest in marine ecology, but I have always been especially interested in fish and fisheries ecology.

-My current research aims to understand cod-flounder interactions in the Baltic Sea using survey data using spatio-temporal models, and if changes in these contribute to the poor performance of cod.
+My current research aims to understand cod-flounder interactions in the Baltic Sea using survey data and spatio-temporal models, and if changes in these contribute to the poor performance of cod.

 For my PhD studies, I worked on understanding the effects of climate warming on individuals and size-structured populations and communities using dynamic models.